Published January 7, 2022

 .NET Core PDF Library

-IronPDF is available for Microsoft Windows .NET framework 4.x, as well as a recent release for .NET Core 3.1, .NET 6 & 5.
+IronPDF is available for Microsoft Windows .NET Framework 4.x, as well as a recent release for .NET Core 3.1, .NET latest version.

-The current .NET Core release supports Linux, Unix and macOS client operating systems as well as mono.
-A future release will support Xamarin mobile environments.
+The current .NET Core release cross-platform supports Linux, Unix, and macOS client operating systems as well as mono, MAUI, and Blazor compatibility.

 Existing and new customers receive free upgrades to the .NET Core build of IronPDF within their existing Support & Upgrade coverage.
-This is provided with every commercial license.
-This ensures your investment in IronPDF is Future Proofed.
+This is provided with every IronPDF commercial license.
+This ensures your investment in IronPDF is future-proofed.

 IronPDF: A .NET PDF Library

 The main goal of this project is to provide a PDF library for .NET applications.
-It comes with many useful features, such as generating PDF files from HTML strings, converting PDFs to other formats, manipulating existing PDF documents, and generating PDF files directly from net core projects.
-We can use the IronPDF library to print PDF files with just a few lines.
+It comes with many useful features, such as generating PDF files from HTML strings, converting PDFs to other formats, manipulating existing PDF documents, and generating PDF files directly from .NET Core projects.
+The IronPDF library also offers the ability to print PDF files with just a few lines of code.
 IronPDF can be used as a PDF converter.
 It can create multi-page spread tables using its accessible functions.

 Let's begin using the IronPDF library in our project.